yezyilomo/django-restql/docs/index.md

     }
 }
 ```
-Let's say you want to get all user fields but under `contact` field you want to get only `phone`, you could use the whitelisting approach as `query={username, birthdate, contact{phone}}` but if you have many fields on user model you might endup writing a very long query, so with `*` operator you can simply do `query={*, contace{phone}}` which means get me all fields on user model but under `contact` field I want only `phone` field, as you see the query is very short compared to the first one and it won't grow if more fields are added to the user model.
+Let's say you want to get all user fields but under `contact` field you want to get only `phone`, you could use the whitelisting approach as

+`query={username, birthdate, contact{phone}}`

+but if you have many fields on user model you might endup writing a very long query, so with `*` operator you can simply do `query={*, contact{phone}}` which means get me all fields on user model but under `contact` field I want only `phone` field, as you see the query is very short compared to the first one and it won't grow if more fields are added to the user model.

-#### More examples to get you comfortable with the wildcard operator(\*) syntax
+#### More examples to get you comfortable with the wildcard(\*) operator syntax
 ```py
 {*, -username, contact{phone}}   ≡   {birthdate, contact{phone}}